zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 2. On the Function App Create blade, enter the following:

-    a.  **App name**: Enter a unique name, such as contosoinsurancedocsSUFFIX
+    a.  **App name**: Enter a unique name, such as contosoinsurancedocsSUFFIX.

-    b.  **Subscription**: Select the subscription you are using for this hands-on lab
+    b.  **Subscription**: Select the subscription you are using for this hands-on lab.

-    c.  **Resource group**: Choose Use existing and select the hands-on-lab-SUFFIX resource group
+    c.  **Resource group**: Choose Use existing and select the hands-on-lab-SUFFIX resource group.

-    d.  **OS**: Select Windows
+    d.  **OS**: Select Windows.

-    e.  **Hosting Plan**: Select Consumption Plan
+    e.  **Hosting Plan**: Select Consumption Plan.

-    f.  **Location**: Select the location you are using for resources in this hands-on lab
+    f.  **Location**: Select the location you are using for resources in this hands-on lab.

-    g.  **Storage**: Choose Use existing and select the storage account (contosoinsuranceSUFFIX) you created for this hands-on lab
+    g.  **Storage**: Choose Use existing and select the storage account (contosoinsuranceSUFFIX) you created for this hands-on lab.

-    h.  **Application Insights**: Select Off
+    h.  **Application Insights**: Select Off.

     ![The Create Function App blade is displayed with the values specified above entered into the appropriate fields.](media/image104.png "Create Function App")